SimonPadbury/baselayer-3/_src/colors.md

 For the dark theme, HTML elements are generally flipped from light to dark, or dark to light, as required.
 The colors are as follows:

-* Body background is near black, controlled by the browser default `Canvas`.
+* Body background is near black
 * Text is near white
 * Table borders, horizontal rules, form inputs are dark gray
 * Text links are a lighter blue
 * Default buttons are a lighter gray
-* Form elements’ text and background are controlled by `CanvasText` and `Canvas`.
+* Form elements’ text and background are switched the same as base text and body in dark mode

 All the theme color variables in Baselayer (since v.3.4.0) involve a `light-dark()` CSS function.
 For example: